DataONEorg/Education/_lessons/lessons/01_management/index.md

 Here are a few reasons (from the UK Data Archive):

-* Increases the impact and visibility of research
+.full-width[* Increases the impact and visibility of research
 * Promotes innovation and potential new data uses
 * Leads to new collaborations between data users and creators
-* Maximizes transparency and accountability
+* Maximizes transparency and accountability]

 ---

 ## Well managed, publically accessible data is important:
 ### Why?

-* Enables scrutiny of research findings
+.full-width[* Enables scrutiny of research findings
 * Encourages improvement and validation of research methods
 * Reduces cost of duplicating data collection
-* Provides important resources for education and training
+* Provides important resources for education and training]

 *--UK Data Archive*